Vatsim-Scandinavia/handover/CONFIGURE.md

 ```

 > **Note**
-> Building custom themes will increase your container size with ~1GB.
-This is because the container out of the box has already built theme files.
-When you run this command, we install dependencies inside your container to build the theme.
+> Building custom themes will increase your container size with ~200mb when completed.
+When you run this command, we need install dependencies inside your container to build the theme and then remove them again.
+This is done to keep the container size down.

 #### Simplified DPP